rpellerin/dotfiles/README.md

 - Click _Additional Drivers_ to make sure all devices are being used.
 - Set the keyboard layout to US international with dead keys.
-- Set up the xfce panel (top bar): show the battery indicator (if on a laptop), set the date, time and timezone (clock format: `%a %d %b %T %p`), sync the time with the Internet.
-Add network, RAM and CPU monitor.
+- Set up the xfce panel (top bar): show the battery indicator with percent and time remaining (if on a laptop), set the date, time and timezone (clock format: `%a %d %b %T %p`), sync the time with the Internet.
+Add, from left to right: CPU, Network and System Load monitors.
 - In `Window Manager` > `Keyboard`, set the keyboard shortcuts (_Tile window to the x_, _Show desktop_).
 - In `Screensaver`:

   - In the tab "Screensaver", enable the screensaver.
-Pick the "Blank Screen" option, and changes its settings to 10 seconds for "After blanking, put display to sleep after" and "Never" for "After sleeping, switch display off after".
+Pick the "Blank Screen" option, and changes its settings to 5 seconds for "After blanking, put display to sleep after" and "Never" for "After sleeping, switch display off after".
 Active the screensaver when computer is idle after 1 minutes.
 Check "Inhibit screensaver for fullscreen applications".
   - In the tab "Lock Screen", enable everything except "On Screen Keyboard" and "Logout".

-- In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and enable both `Configure new displays when connected` and `Automatically enable profiles when new display is connected`
+- In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and enable `Automatically enable profiles when new display is connected`
+- In `Keyboard` > `Behavior`, enable `Restore num lock state on startup`.
+Set the repeat delay to 350ms and the repeat speed to 35.
 - In `Keyboard` > `Application Shortcuts`, set:

   - Super A: `/home/romain/git/dotfiles/scripts/passmenu`